When Chest Pain Isn’t a Heart Attack

 One thing that all these benign causes of chest pain have in common is that they are extremely difficult to diagnose with any degree of certainty.
 Most often we arrive at these conclusions by excluding other, more easily diagnosed problems.
 Modern medicine is very good at telling you what you don’t have and not so good at pinning down what you’ve got, especially if it doesn’t lead to death or permanent impairment.

-So, breath easy (that is, if it doesn’t hurt to take a deep breath) if the doctor tells you it isn’t your heart—that is indeed good news.
+So, breathe easy (that is, if it doesn’t hurt to take a deep breath) if the doctor tells you it isn’t your heart—that is indeed good news.
 Just be prepared for a little frustration if you want to find someone who can definitively tell you what it is rather than just what it isn’t.

 Original post date: April 2010.
 Revised: Jun 2019.